lubkoKuzenko/FE-Interview-Questions/Data_Structures/README.md

 A graph data structure consists of a finite (and possibly mutable) set of vertices or nodes or points, together with a set of unordered pairs of these vertices for an undirected graph or a set of ordered pairs for a directed graph.
 These pairs are known as edges, arcs, or lines for an undirected graph and as arrows, directed edges, directed arcs, or directed lines for a directed graph.
 The vertices may be part of the graph structure, or may be external entities represented by integer indices or references.

 <img src="./images/graph.jpeg" width="800" />

-## Algorithms

-An algorithm is an unambiguous specification of how to solve a class of problems.
-It is a set of rules that precisely define a sequence of operations